-Creative and Credible: Assessing Value
+Creative and Credible: Quantitative Evaluation

 Even the smallest scale project evaluation involves some kind of monitoring.
 The purpose of this is to document project delivery, usually recording the numbers taking part, the settings where the activities took place, the types of activity offered, and the outputs from the activity, including creative outputs such as artworks, music and performance.
 This often … More